AntonKilk/portfolio/README.md

 # Static node and express site

-### Project 6 from Treehouse FSJS Techdegree
+## FSJS Techdegree Project 5 (teamtreehouse.com)

+### Author: Anton Kilk

+### Description:

 This is a portfolio site that shows my previous works.
-The site contains next pages:
+The website contains next pages:
 * Home
 * About
-* Pages for projects
+* Project pages